Neutron-capture elements record the ordered chemical evolution of the disc over time: Acknowledgements

 \section{Acknowledgements}

+The authors thank the referee for the thoughtful review that improved the clarity of the manuscript.
 DH thanks Sue, Alex, and Debra for their constant love and support.
-He also thanks Oliver Philcox for help with the handling of the Chempy software, and the astronomy department at the University of Queensland for being so kindly welcoming and allowing him to work at the university during his visit in Australia.
-DH also warmly thanks Emily Cunningham for her help in establishing collaborations, and her support over the past year.
+He also thanks Oliver Philcox for help with the handling of the Chempy software, Joel Zinn for helpful comments on the earlier versions of the manuscript, and the astronomy department at the University of Queensland for being so kindly welcoming and allowing him to work at the university during his visit in Australia.
+DH also warmly thanks Emily Cunningham for her support over the past year, and for help in establishing collaborations that led to this work.
 MKN is in part supported by a Sloan Foundation Fellowship.
+JR was funded by the DLR (German space agency) via grant 50QG1403.